Fractional CTO vs Technical Cofounder: Which One Does Your Startup Need?

 Signs You Need a Cofounder, Not a Fractional CTO

-There is no product yet
+There is no one who can build

 You cannot build it yourself, and nobody is there to make the product real week after week.

-The job is still discovery
+The product is still mostly an idea

 Signs a Fractional CTO Fits Instead